microsoft/react-native-windows-samples/website/versioned_docs/version-0.62/native-modules-advanced.md

 }
 ```

 As you can see, it is possible to use the API directly, but the code looks a little bit more complicated.
 You are responsible for creating your own constant provider, serializing each constant into the `IJSValueWriter`.
-For methods, you are also responsible for deserializing args, calling your code, and then serializing any return values.
+For methods, you are also responsible for de-serializing arguments, calling your code, and then serializing any return values.
 There are some (de)serialization helper methods to make that a little bit simpler:

-_FancyMathPackageProvider.cs_
+`FancyMathPackageProvider.cs`

 ```csharp
 namespace NativeModuleSample